Personal Color Analysis

 My PCA Philosophy

 I want you to look like yourself.
-If you’re very pale, I’m not trying to add color that isn’t there.
+If you’re very fair, I’m not trying to add color that isn’t there.
 If you’re very dark, I’m not trying to make you look lighter than you are.
 If your skin is golden, it’s golden.
 If it’s olive, it’s olive.
 If it’s pink, it’s pink.
 Many people have combinations of different tones in the face.
-For example, many women have a golden olive skin tone with some surface redness.
-I want all the tones of your face to be in balance.
+For example, many women have a golden olive skin tone with some surface pinkness, or a rose-beige skin tone with peachy accents.
+I want all of the tones of your face to be in balance.

 I want to define your eyes, but not over-sharpen them.
 Your eyes should never look hazy, murky, or like the drape is competing with them for attention.
 Your eyes also shouldn’t dominate the drape, leaving what you’re wearing behind.
 I want your eyes to look multidimensional and real alongside your skin and facial features.
 I want to see the genuine color of your eyes and any patterns that may be present.